The calculator converts dates from Hebrew calendar to Gregorian and vice versa.

 The Hebrew calendar is a lunisolar calendar used for Jewish religious purposes.
 The calendar tries to match both the lunar months and the solar year.
-Since this task is quite complicated, the calendar rules is complicated too (see below the calculators).
+Since this task is quite complicated, the calendar rules are complicated too (see below the calculators).
 Use the following calculators to convert Gregorian dates and Hebrew dates.

 The inverse conversion: